AIXjing/web50/Django/README.md

 If using *for* loop, we can write a code like `{% for t in list %}`, with {% endfor %} to end the loop.

-Moreover, we can refer to css file (static-type file, which does not require changes very often) in this html file by adding `<link href="{% static 'hello/style.css' %}" rel="stylesheet"`>, and adding `{% load static %}`.
+Moreover, we can refer to css file (static-type file, which does not require changes very often) in this html file by using Django-specific syntax `<link href="{% static 'hello/style.css' %}" rel="stylesheet"`>, and adding `{% load static %}` on the top of the *html* file.
 Meanwhile, we need to create a *static* folder under the folder of the applicaiton, and then create a folder with same name as the application, in which create a css file named `static`.

 ### Template inheritance